WillAssaly/WillAssaly/README.md

 ---
 ### 🔭 I’m currently working on ...
-#### - Android bedtime stories app using OpenAI GPT4 turbo to generate stories and text to speech to read the stories.
-This is a team final project for my mobile development course.
 #### - IOS Tic Tac Toe app running with AI.
 This is from a youtube tutorial, the UI will be much different with my version.
 ---